Fungal folliculitis: Treatment

 Oral antifungal medications are the standard of care.
 Due to the location of the dermatophytes within the hair follicle, treatment with topical antifungals is often unsatisfactory.
 In patients with tinea pedis or onychomycosis, re-inoculation and recurrence is common.
 In individuals with recurrent outbreaks, inoculation sources should be identified and treated appropriately.
 Historical therapies include oral potassium iodide, mildly filtered local X-radiation, and topical applications of Asterol as a fungicide in both tincture and ointment forms.
-In modern medicine, systemic antifungals, such as griseofulvin, ketoconazole, and itraconazole, are the standard.
+In modern medicine, systemic antifungals, such as griseofulvin and itraconazole, are the standard.
 Therapy extends over at least 4–8 weeks, and treatment continues until all lesions are cleared.
 Currently, no data about relapse rates or the complications of not treating Majocchi granuloma exist.

 Research

-The review article, "Majocchi’s granuloma: a symptom complex caused by fungal pathogens" concludes that the Tzanck smear method is a rapid and easy diagnostic test.
+The review article, "Majocchi's granuloma: a symptom complex caused by fungal pathogens" concludes that the Tzanck smear method is a rapid and easy diagnostic test.
 In addition, histopathologic examinations reveal granulomatous folliculitis in patients with MG.
 It found that systemic antifungals given at an adequate dose and for an appropriate duration are the drugs of choice; in general, topical antifungals alone do not clear the fungal infections.

 In "Majocchi's granumloma - Case report", the authors discuss the case of a three-year-old child who presented with lesions around her jaw.
 It was reported that she had been using a combination of topical corticoids, anti-fungals and antibiotics during this period.
 The use of these products was ineffective.
 Drugs were suspended after 15 days of use and followed by cutaneous biopsy and histopathological examination.
 Mycological examination showed the presence of hyphae and spores compatible with MG.
 The patient was treated with griseofulvin for 8 weeks and went into remission.

 The article "Tinea Corporis Gladiatorum Presenting as a Majocchi Granuloma" discussed the importance of differential diagnosis.
 It includes a case report involving a 20-year-old male H who had been a part of schools wrestling team for the past six years.
 H presented with a 4-year history of follicular papules and pustules on his right forearm.
 This lesion had the typical clinical appearance.
 A skin biopsy showed an acute deep folliculitis compatible with a Majocchi granuloma, but fungal stainings with a Grocott stain was negative.
 This was the first reported case that showed that tinea corporis gladiatorum can present as a Majocchi granuloma.
 Thus, dermatologists must consider a Majocchi granuloma in the differential diagnosis of persistent skin lesions in wrestlers.